Arunalgude/Kafka_ISR_BID-s_script/README.md

-# Kafka_ISR_BID-s_script
- Find out a way to see if consumer_offset topic is updated with correct broker ID's for ISR's
+# Script to check consumer_offset topic for KAFKA.

+The script is for checking the kafka offsets are getting updated with correct broker ids upon restart of KAFKA service.
+Run script as sudo user.